seanlennaerts/dotfiles/setup-notes.md

 * `pmset -g` to see all power settings
 * Also recommended to turn of hard drive sleep
 * the other settings are unnecessary

+## Atom setup for React Native
+* install nuclide
+* in package settings for nuclide check "Install Recommended Packages on Startup"
+* setup flow:
+    * in package settings under nuclide-flow check "Use flow binary included in each project's..."
+    * check verson of flow in .flowconfig and `npm i flow-bin@0.53.0 --save-dev`
+    * don't need to install separate compilor to remove flow types.
+React Native ships with babel compiler and the "react-native" preset in .babelrc supports flow
+* setup eslint:
+    * install package "linter-eslint" and DON'T install "linter" dependency (nuclide can use any linter plugins out-of-the-box)
+    * `npm install --save-dev eslint-config-rallycoding`
+    * In project root make .eslintrc: `{"extends": "rallycoding"}`
+* Other cool packages:
+    * pigments